xsdk-project/MathPackagesTraining2020/pages/setup_instructions.md

 ### Local Installations

-Results from various applications we use today may involve visualization with [VisIt][visit], [ParaView][paraview] or [GLVis][glvis].
+Results from various applications we use today may involve visualization with [VisIt][visit], [ParaView][paraview] or other visualization tools.
 By far, the simplest and most reliable way to setup any of these tools is to create a local installation on your laptop and then transfer data files from cooley to visualize them locally.
-For instructions for installing these tools locally...
+In track 4, you will have alread learned how to do this.
+Nonetheless, for your convenience links to instructions for installing these tools locally are provided here...
 * For [VisIt][visit], go [here](https://wci.llnl.gov/simulation/computer-codes/visit/executables) to
   find a suitable bundled executable installation for your system and then download and install it.
 * For [ParaView][paraview], go [here](https://www.paraview.org/download/)  to
   find a suitable bundled executable installation for your system and then download and install it.
-* For [GLVis][glvis], go [here](http://glvis.org/building/) and follow instructions for building GLVis from sources.
-Note, this will also involve building MFEM but does NOT require any special MFEM dependencies.

 <!---
   Alternatively, you may use [Spack][spack] to install [GLVis][glvis] and MFEM as like so
 ```